Jutland: North Sea 1914

 All of that activity adds up to a lot of potential scenarios, based on actual operations and plans.
-The first three and a half weeks of war, leading up to the First Battle of Helgoland Bight, generate fourteen scenarios: six operational ones, and eight battle scenarios.
-Helgoland Bight itself generates a couple of battle scenarios (it’s represented in the Jutland game only by an operational scenario), including a look at Alfred von Tirpitz’s desired reaction to the raid.
+The first three and a half weeks of war, leading up to the First Battle of Helgoland Bight, generate nineteen scenarios: seven operational ones, and twelve battle scenarios.
+Helgoland Bight itself, and the aftermath (as both sides conducted new operations in response) generates four operational and eight battle scenarios, including a look at Alfred von Tirpitz’s desired reaction to the raid.

-Helgoland Bight is also the subject for the first example of a new kind of operational scenario, one introduced in the new editions of a pair of Second World War at Sea games, Eastern Fleet and Midway.
+Helgoland Bight is also the subject for a new kind of operational scenario, one introduced Second World War at Sea games and also found in Great War at Sea’s Russo-Japanese War and Jutland Second Edition.
 Since we started making naval games, I’ve written the operational scenarios to cover the action in question from start to finish.
 There are good reasons for that, both in terms of fun play and historical insight.
 But that’s not the only way to do things, so we have some operational scenarios that start up with the action already underway.
-In this case, there’s a Helgoland Bight scenario that picks up the story after the Brits have ravaged the German cruiser force in the Bight and the High Seas Fleet is now in hot pursuit as Tirpitz thought they should have been.
+In this case, there’s a Helgoland Bight scenario that picks up the story after the Brits have ravaged the German cruiser force in the Bight and the High Seas Fleet is now in hot pursuit as Navy Secretary Alfred von Tirpitz thought they should have been.

 Things slowed down after Helgoland Bight, as the Kaiser tightened his control of the High Seas Fleet, treating its dreadnoughts like a set of precious bathtub toys.
 Even if the British appeared right off the German coast – as they did two weeks after the battle – the fleet command had to telegraph the Supreme War Lord in Berlin for his expressed permission before setting out to fight them.
 The Germans instead had to rely on submarines – Wilhelm apparently did not care if they were sunk – and did so with some success.

-Jutland: Battle Analysis is a fine excuse to put together the scenarios I’d want in a new edition of Jutland, without having to take Jutland out or print or worrying about overloading the game with too many scenarios (yes, there is such a thing) and too much history and analysis (that’s also possible).
-That’s a license to overload the book with those things, and then another volume as well.
-This has been a fun project, and we’ll do more books like it.
+North Sea 1914 (and the similar books that will follow) gives me, the designer, the opportunity to include all the scenarios I wish, to fully tell the story and explore the ramifications of certain inflection points, without worrying about overloading the game with too many scenarios (yes, there is such a thing) and too much history and analysis (that’s also possible).
+That’s a license to overload the book with those things, and then more volumes like it.